-This article is about a potential new drug that would alleviate the withdrawal elements of heroin.
+Though Methadone and Buprenorphine have shown success in helping heroin addict, a new drug has recently been developed to help alleviate the withdrawal elements.
 It is called Vivitrol, a form of altrexone, and it is currently available.

 The Food and Drug Administration recently approved the usage of a new drug, Vivitrol, to help people suffering from heroin and opiate withdrawal.
 Meant as a drug to be injected once a month, the drug is meant to help people addicted to opiates such as codeine, morphine, heroin, and OxyContin.
 It has been primarily approved for opiate addicts who have gone through detoxification and have been free of opiates for at least seven days.

-Vivitrol is a long-acting form of naltrexone, or ReVia.
-Though newly approved, Vivitrol's active ingredient, naltrexone, is not entirely novel.
-It has been used since the 1970s to treat opiate addiction.
-Vivitrol itself has has been approved for alcohol treatment from the FDA just a few months ago, but sales of the drugs were not notably impressive.
+Vivitrol is an intramuscular injection that is created from anti-opioids.
+Though it is newly approved, Vivitrol's active ingredient, naltrexone otherwise known as ReVia, is not entirely novel.
+Reports date back to the 1970s where naltrexone was used to treat opiate addiction.
+Vivitrol itself has has been approved for alcohol treatment from the FDA just a few months ago, but sales of the drugs were original not notably impressive.

 The way naltrexone works is by inducing opioid-receptor blockage while a recovering addict is in a state of impaired consciousness, with the intention to relieve withdrawal symptoms.
 In other words, Vivitrol blocks the effects of opiates on brain cells that normally register the sensations caused by opioid drugs and alcohol and lessens opiate cravings when taken for 12 weeks or more.
 It is meant to be taken as an injection, taken only once a month for a relatively short duration of time.